 On August 6, 2024, the Company announced a non-brokered private placement consisting of up to 10,000,000 units ("Units") at a price of \$0.035 per Unit for gross proceeds of \$350,000.
 Each Unit will consist of one common share and one share purchase warrant, with each warrant exercisable to purchase one additional common share for a period of three years at an exercise price of \$0.05 per share.
 The Company also announced a provision for an over-allotment option to allow a purchase of up to 10% additional Units beyond the number of Units in this private placement.
+The closing of this private placement has been extended to December 31, 2024.

-Based on successfully completion, net proceeds are proposed to be spent on working capital; land holding costs and a Phase 1 program to explore and develop drill targets at East Walker consisting of compiling historic assays and limited drill data; integrating historic data with detailed geologic mapping; sampling potential mineralized structures for assay and defining initial geophysical surveys.
+Based on successfully completion, net proceeds are proposed to be spent on working capital; reimbursement of land holding costs and a Phase 1 program to explore and develop drill targets at East Walker consisting of compiling historic assays and limited drill data; integrating historic data with detailed geologic mapping; sampling potential mineralized structures for assay and defining initial geophysical surveys.